aleamar264/crehana-graphql/README.md

 ### Run test
 To run the test, you only need to run `uv run pytest`, this will take the configuration from `pyproject.toml`.

+### Observability
+To enter to the UI designed for observability (Metrics) given by `Prometheus` you need to navigate to http://localhost:9000/grafana.

+The info about the authentication can be found or modify here `infra/grafana/config.monitoring`, but if you wanna only enter the user is: `admin` and password: `foobar`.

+Here you will find several dashaboads like a dashborad for fastapi application request, docker process and resources, etc ...

+Also, if you want to look the metrics, o make some operation with the metrics, you can go to http://localhost:9000/prom, this route is not protected.
+But look for the specific metrics you can go to http://localhost:9000/api/v1/metrics, this are the specific metrics for fastapi.